wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Configure default offset and maximum offset for date fields you add to your checkout forms (can be overwritten in the configuration of each date field)
 * Add a billing email validator field to the billing section to assure that the user does not misspell his email

+= WooCommerce Checkout Localization =

+* Let WooCommerce handle localization configuration for core address fields: address_1, address_2, state, postcode, city
+* Decide which fields will be localized when customer switches billing or shipping country and which will use your base configuration
+* Configure behaviour of localized fields for every single country

 = Checkout Billing and Shipping Form Sections =